iamluirio/unsupervised-learning-clustering/README.md

-# Unsupervised Learning Data Analysis: Clustering
+# Unsupervised Learning Data Analysis: DBSCAN Clustering Algorithm

 **Clustering** is a type of unsupervised learning in machine learning and data analysis that involves grouping a set of objects in such a way that objects in the same group (called a **cluster**) are more similar to each other than to those in other groups (clusters).
 It is a common technique for statistical data analysis used in many fields, including machine learning, pattern recognition, image analysis, information retrieval, and bioinformatics.